marcianosr/ReactNotes/README.md

 # ReactNotes
-For learning purposes, I created 'ReactNotes' to describe what I learned from React, how I interpret the workings of React and how to apply best practices.
+For learning purposes and getting better at React, I created 'ReactNotes' to describe what I learned from React, how I interpret the workings of React and how to apply best practices, with code.

 ## Why React?
 Apart from the Virtual DOM advantages (see Virtual DOM part for this), I think React forces you to write clean and reusable code in an easier way.

+- No Manual DOM traversal: It's easy to get lost in a complex app and while updating data in the DOM.
+Finding, inserting, updating, removing DOM nodes using JavaScript and passing the right data to the right node can be cumbersome.
+In React it's the other way round.
+You declare your component with it's JSX and data (state or props).
+In React you only update state.
+React handles DOM manipulation when changing data, all under the hood.
 - Component-based writing of elements: React's nature works with a component-based structure.
 This is makes it easier to think and break down the structure of your application.
+You declare your component with its JSX and the expected state data.
 - PropTypes: Type checking is not really implemented in JavaScript itself unless you create it yourself.
 React comes with a small library that helps you checking the types of data you put in your components.

 Sometimes some actions in React seem a little harder to do, but writing better code can sometimes be harder or more time-consuming task.